jmcbroome/bte-benchmark/README.md

 # bte-benchmark
-Repository of scripts used to benchmark BTE.
+Loose repository of various scripts used to benchmark BTE.